Student Code of Conduct

 - Tampering with or improperly engaging a fire alarm or fire detection/control equipment while on University property.
 Such action may result in a local fine in addition to University sanctions.

 - Animals: Animals, with the exception of service animals and authorized assistance animals, are not permitted in campus buildings or on campus without a leash.
 Not cleaning up after animals on campus is also a conduct violation.
+Not having animals under control is a conduct violation.

 - Abuse of Conduct Process: Abuse or interference with, or failure to comply with, University process including conduct and academic integrity hearings, including but not limited to: